luckydye/stream-overlay/README.md

 # Setup:

-1. Go to https://stream-overlay-ffd2b.web.app and login into to spotify if needed.
+1. Go to https://stream-overlay-ffd2b.web.app/getoverlay.html and login into to spotify if needed.

-2. Now copy the URL from the browser and put it in a browser source in OBS.
+2. Now copy the URL and paste it in a browser source inside OBS.

 3. The overlay should now apear in OBS.